ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/README.md

   print(`User ${name} is ${age} years old.`);
 }
 ```

+## The Babel Plugin for the TC39 Pattern Matching Proposal

 The plugin https://github.com/iptop/babel-plugin-proposal-pattern-matching provides a zero grammar modification, high performance JavaScript pattern matching implementation of the TC39 pattern matching proposal described at repo https://github.com/tc39/proposal-pattern-matching.
 This proposal is currently (2024) at stage 1.